 When tourists arrive from all over the world, speaking loudly and even screaming, remember it is disturbing and inappropriate.

 Although people living in Provence are used to tourists, they like to talk.
 And this is valid for all regions of France, not only Provence.
 They are often interested in telling tourists about the local customs and habits and in introducing you to their culture.
 They appreciate it more when people are interested in what they say and willing to engage in a discussion.
 Shortly said, they like people who know the art of conversation and are open to sharing things about their culture and life.

 One interesting aspect of French conversations is that they interrupt each other frequently because they see it as a form of entertainment and not rudeness.
 Adapt your style of communication accordingly.

 Provence is a lovely region of France known for its amazing landscapes and scenery, for its purple lavender fields and glamour French Riviera.
 French people are used to tourists, but they have some expectations.
 Apologize if you do not speak French and keep in mind that the local dialect is Occitan, the medieval language of poetry.

 Respect their privacy and always shake hands when you meet and when you leave.
 Eye contact is essential when handshaking.
 Do not speak too loudly and try to adapt your communication style to theirs: they love telling you about and introducing you to their culture and local customs.

-Michael Gorman is a highly skilled freelance essay writer and proofreader from the UK who currently works at assignment writing services, the top essay writing service.
-Being interested in development and in travelling, he writes various blog posts and discovers new aspects of human existence and hidden gems every day.
+Michael Gorman is a highly skilled freelance essay writer and proofreader from the UK who currently works at free essay writers, the top essay writing service.
+Being interested in the development and in travelling, he writes various blog posts and discovers new aspects of human existence and hidden gems every day.
 Michael is one of the paper writers that offer guidance and suggestions for his followers.